California Psalms

 2 The table’s sacred simplicity,

-this artless durability, daily needs’ atomic slats,
+this artless durability, daily needs’ atomic lattice,

-how could any hope in you go wrong?
+how could confidence in you go wrong?

 2